apache/cassandra-java-driver/README.md

 Disclaimer: Some DataStax/DataStax Enterprise products might partially work on big-endian systems, but DataStax does not officially support these systems.

+## Connecting to DataStax Astra

+The driver comes with built-in support for Astra, DataStax's cloud-native Cassandra-as-a-service offering.
+See the dedicated [manual page](manual/cloud/) for more details.

 ## Migrating from previous versions

 Java driver 4 is **not binary compatible** with previous versions.
 However, most of the concepts